Itsfoss0/alx-low_level_programming/0x0D-preprocessor/README.md

 ## Learning objectives
-After going through the above resources, you should be able to explain to anyone the following without the help of Google
+At the end of this session, you should be able to [explain to anyone](https://fs.blog/feynman-learning-technique/) the following concepts without the help of Google

 <li>What are macros and how to use them</li>
 <li>What are the most common predefined macros</li>
 <li>How to include guard your header files</li>